Has your doctor advised you that you need to lower your Cholesterol?

 Conventional drugs and Liver function

-Doctors typically prescribe one of six different classes of drugs available for lowering Cholesterol levels.
+Doctors typically prescribe one of six different classes of drugs or supplements available for lowering cholesterol levels.
 (11) We will discuss two of them here.

 Bile acid sequestrants lower LDL Cholesterol by 10-30% by decreasing the absorption of bile acids in the intestine which decreases the bile acid pool consequently stimulating the synthesis of bile acids from Cholesterol leading to a decrease in Liver Cholesterol content and an up-regulation of Liver LDL receptors.
 Bile acid sequestrants can be difficult to use as they decrease the absorption of multiple drugs, increase triglyceride levels, and cause constipation and other GI side effects.
 (11)